 What About Tomato Juice?

 Similarly to fresh tomatoes, tomato juice has very little carbohydrate content.
-However, juices will almost always impact your glucose more significantly than whole fruits, so it’s best to choose whole fruit whenever possible.
+However, fruit juices will almost always impact your glucose levels more significantly than whole fruits, so it's best to choose whole fruit whenever possible.

 Tomatoes and Type 2 Diabetes

-So what does this all mean for individuals with type 2 diabetes?In essence, the low carbohydrate content in fresh tomatoes suggests that these fruits shouldn’t cause a drastic increase in blood sugar.
+So, what does this all mean for individuals with type 2 diabetes?
+The low carbohydrate content in fresh tomatoes suggests that these fruits shouldn't cause too drastic of an increase in blood sugar, even if you have diabetes, prediabetes, or are at a higher risk of these conditions.
+Of course, remember, like most other foods, your response will be very individualized based on various other factors.

 {{rich-text-cta-cgm1="/style-guide"}}

-Lycopene and Diabetes
+Lycopene and DiabetesÂ

 Tomatoes have several important nutrients, one of which is called lycopene, and has been linked to preventing chronic diseases such as cancer and cardiovascular disease.